Common Questions about Academic Advising

 An academic advisor is someone who can:

-- Help you plan an educational program based upon your interests, strengths, and goals.
+• Help you plan an educational program based on your interests, strengths, and goals.

 How can I reach an advisor?